nicholasgriffintn/fosdem-pwa/README.md

 - [ ] A page to view your bookmarked tracks and events
 - [ ] A page for live content with embedded video streams
 - [ ] A search page

+## TODO

+- [ ] Make Fosdem PWA a PWA again
+- [ ] Images are loading in on the homepage with layout shift
+- [ ] Test the event streams somehow

 ## Contributing